Wootric/WootricSDK-iOS/README.md

 ```objective-c
 [WootricSDK forceSurvey:<BOOL>];
 ```
 If forceSurvey is set to YES, the survey is displayed skipping eligibility check AND even if user was already surveyed.
-(This is for test purposes only as it will display the survey everytime and for every user)
+(This is for test purposes only as it will display the survey every time and for every user)

 ```objective-c
 [WootricSDK surveyImmediately:<BOOL>];